Mitch Haniger Preview, Player Props: Giants vs. Rockies

 Mitch Haniger At The Plate

-- Haniger is batting .216 with 10 doubles, a triple, five home runs and 10 walks.
+- Haniger has 10 doubles, a triple, five home runs and 10 walks while batting .216.

-- Haniger has reached base via a hit in 25 games this season (of 48 played), and had multiple hits in nine of those games.
+- In 52.1% of his 48 games this season, Haniger has picked up at least one hit.
+He's also had nine multi-hit games.

-- Looking at the 48 games he has played this year, he's hit a long ball in five of them (10.4%), and in 2.7% of his trips to the dish.
+- He has hit a long ball in five games this year (10.4%), leaving the park in 2.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.